More Democratic Lawmakers Refuse to Attend Inauguration

 Trump dismissed Lewis, a Freedom Rider who was beaten during a 1965 march in Selma and was arrested and jailed repeatedly in opposition to segregation, as “all talk, talk, talk — no action or results.”

-The attack, coming just days before Martin Luther King Jr. Day, seems to have energized a number of Lewis’ fellow Democratic lawmakers, as they joined his boycott of the inauguration after Trump’s tweet storm.
+The attack, coming just days before Martin Luther King Jr. Day, seems to have energized a number of Lewis’ fellow Democratic lawmakers, as they joined his boycott of the inauguration after Trump’s tweet storm, some using the hashtag #StandWithJohnLewis.

 Below are the Democratic lawmakers who do not plan on attending.